MichaelDAbadJr/Java-Programming/README.md

-This is a repository of Java Classes demonstrating  fundementals of programming such as:
+This is a repository of Java Classes demonstrating  fundamentals of programming such as:
   - loops
   - if statemetns
   - conditionals